NasserMostafa1000/hr-System/README.md

 GET /api/employees/{id} - Get a specific employee

-POST /api/employees - Add a new employee (with file upload)
+POST /api/employees - Add a new employee (with file uploads)

 PUT /api/employees/{id} - Update an employee